The Cowell Center

 SCU Emergency Medical Services

 SCU Emergency Medical Services (EMS) is a student-run organization that is based out of the Cowell Center.
-These students are known as Emergency Medical Technicians (EMTs) and offer emergency medical services to SCU students from 5 p.m. to 8 a.m. every day during fall, winter, and spring quarters.
+These students are known as Emergency Medical Technicians (EMTs) and offer emergency medical services to SCU students from 5 p.m. to 8 a.m. during fall, winter, and spring quarters.

 Student Health Insurance